edwardchuang/qkmj/conductor/tracks/gcp_deployment_20251223/plan.md

 **Goal:** Provision and deploy the `mjgps` server to Google Compute Engine.

 - [x] Task: Finalize Terraform for GCE instance and networking (firewall).
 199c6a7
-- [ ] Task: Implement deployment script/automation to pull and run the server container on GCE.
+- [x] Task: Implement deployment script/automation to pull and run the server container on GCE. abb8b0c
 - [ ] Task: Verify server connectivity and MongoDB integration on GCE.
 - [ ] Task: Conductor - User Manual Verification 'Phase 2: Server Deployment (GCE)' (Protocol in workflow.md)